 My life has been a progression of both challenges and successes.

 I will not tell you the path has been easy.
 It was often extremely painful.
 At times, the author you all call Peggy McAloon, wanted to give up and stop trying.
 Have you ever felt that way?

 This website is devoted to those of you who have stumbled like me along life’s path.
 There are no absolute or perfect answers to anything.

 The best we can do in this life is to believe in ourselves.
-It’s critical for us to share the inspiration we have found in the hope it will help others.
+It’s critical for us to share the inspiration we find in the hope it will help others.

 There were never any grandiose goals in my life.
 Mother demanded that our lives revolve around the activities at church.
 Religion was not just a primary activity for our family.
 It was a way of life.
-It provided a solid foundation of faith and hope as I endured childhood abuse.
+Faith provided a solid foundation of faith and hope as I endured childhood abuse.
 I loved to sit in our family pew at church and gaze up at the intricate stained glass windows that adorned the sanctuary.
 The glow of the morning sun through those windows glazed the congregation with streams of vibrant color.
 The colorful scene filled my very essence with assurances that the light would always shine down and protect me.

 Find Hope in Your Dreams

-As I grew and began to study the history of the world, I decided I wanted to someday travel to view some of the grand cathedrals of the world.
+As I grew and began to study the history of the world, I decided I wanted to travel someday to view some of the grand cathedrals of the world.
 The magic of the Sistine Chapel and the works of Michelangelo and Raphael overwhelmed my senses as I gazed at the pictures in our history books.
 I dreamed of personally experiencing the wonders of the finest buildings ever erected to worship God.
-There was never a time I didn’t believe in Guardian Angels and I had experienced miracles of faith.
-I was filled with hope that the dream would someday come true.
+There was never a time I didn’t believe in Guardian Angels.
+I experienced miracles of faith.
+On a daily basis, I lived with the hope the dream would someday come true.